alerodriguessf/sertaovivo_dashboard_climatechange/README.md

 **Key Dashboard Features**:
 * **Geospatial Visualization**: A map of Pernambuco's semi-arid region color-coded by the final priority tier, allowing for quick identification of critical zones.
 * **Dynamic Filtering**: Users can filter municipalities by state, priority level, or individual index scores (e.g., show only municipalities with "Very High" climate vulnerability).
-* **Detailed Drill-Down**: Selecting a municipality reveals its individual scores for each of the four criteria, providing a complete diagnostic view and justifying its final ranking.
+* **Detailed Drill-Down**: Selecting a municipality reveals its scores for each of the four criteria, providing a complete diagnostic view and justifying its final ranking.
-* [cite_start]**Strategic Simulation**: The dashboard allows for simulating investment scenarios, calculating the overall impact score of a proposed project based on the number of families served in selected municipalities, using the official state-level scoring formula[cite: 103, 104].
+* **Strategic Simulation**: The dashboard allows for simulating investment scenarios, calculating the overall impact score of a proposed project based on the number of families served in selected municipalities, using the official state-level scoring formula.

 ## **Impact & Business Value**